n8thangreen/n8thangreen.github.io/_pages/publications.md

 # Book reviews

+* Statistical Rethinking: A Bayesian Course with Examples in R and Stan (2022) Journal of the Royal Statistical Society Series A, 185 (1), pp 426-427

 * Nonplussed - Mathematical Proof of Implausible Ideas, J. Havil, Mathematics Today magazine, June 2008, N. Green